CSI: Cyber: Episodes

-Introductory episodes

-Season 1 (2015)

-The first season of CSI: Cyber is headlined by Patricia Arquette, as Special Agent Avery Ryan.
-James Van Der Beek, Peter MacNicol, Shad Moss, Charley Koontz, and Hayley Kiyoko also star.

-Season 2 (2015–16)

-The second season of CSI: Cyber is headlined by Patricia Arquette, as Deputy Director Avery Ryan, and Ted Danson as Director D.B.
-Russell.
-James Van Der Beek, Shad Moss, Charley Koontz, and Hayley Kiyoko also star.

 Production

 Development

 On February 18, 2014, CBS announced plans to launch a new spin-off of the franchise titled CSI: Cyber.
 Deadline.com reported that the series would focus on cyber investigations, as opposed to the forensic investigations seen in CSI, CSI: Miami, and CSI: NY, stating that "[Anthony E.] Zuiker has been at the forefront of entertainment’s digital conversion, experimenting in the arena for the past decade."
 Zuiker, who wrote digi-novel Level 26, spent time in Washington meeting with the CIA, FBI, and DOD as part of his research for his 2009 CBS project Cyber Crimes (which was not picked up to series and likely inspired CSI: Cyber).
 It was announced that the series would be based on the work of producer Mary Aiken, a pioneering cyber psychologist.
 The pilot episode was penned by Zuiker, Carol Mendelsohn, and Ann Donahue, and aired on April 30, 2014.
 CBS announced that it had officially picked up the series on May 10, 2014.
 The first season, comprising 13 episodes, premiered in March 2015.
 The second and final season consisted of 18 episodes.

 The series is executive produced by creators Carol Mendelsohn, Anthony E. Zuiker, and Ann Donahue, former CSI: NY executive producer Pam Veasey (who acts as showrunner), Jonathan Littman, and Jerry Bruckheimer.
 Mary Aiken, on whom the show is based, is attached as a series producer.
 Peter MacNicol departed the main cast at the end of the first season, whilst CBS announced on May 11, 2015, that CSI: Cyber was renewed for a second season.
 On June 25, 2015, Moss confirmed in an interview on The Project that season 2 would include 22 episodes.
 Season 2 was reduced from 22 to 18 episodes, ending with the episode titled "Legacy".